szilard/teach-data-science-msc-analytics-ceu/3-assessment/0-suplearn_outline_notes.md

 too complex: overfitting (and in conjunction with measuring error on train set it is the *biggest mistake* in machine learning)

-model selection: grid search, select best model using validation set/cross validation, evaluate best model using separate hold-out/test set - principle: data used for training can't be used for model selection, data used for model selection can't be used for model evaluation - general principle: data used for some optimization can't be used for evaluation (would underestimate error)
+model selection: grid/random search, select best model using validation set/cross validation, evaluate best model using separate hold-out/test set - principle: data used for training can't be used for model selection, data used for model selection can't be used for model evaluation - general principle: data used for some optimization can't be used for evaluation (would underestimate error)

 #### Algos